cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 3. How many categories are relayed by each author?
 4. How are principles distributed across categories by authors?

-Figure 6 answers the first question, while Figures 7, 8, and 9 each address one of the remaining questions.
+Figure 6 answers the first question, Figures 7 addresses the second question, and finally, Figure 8 addresses the remaining questions.

 The next chart highlights the distribution of principles across categories, emphasizing key areas of focus and identifying gaps.
 For example, "Security" and "Controllability" dominate, reflecting their critical role in building trust and establishing the core framework for SSI systems.
 Moderately emphasized categories, such as "Portability," "Sustainability," and "Usability," suggest attention to practicality and user experience.
 However, categories like "Agency," "Compliance," and "Zero Cost" show minimal occurrences, indicating potential areas for further exploration.
 Modest representation in "Adoption" and "Technology" signals their growing importance as SSI solutions transition toward broader implementation.
 Privacy, while essential, appears less explicitly emphasized, possibly being subsumed under broader principles like security.
 Overall, the chart reveals the dominance of "Controllability" and "Security" concerns while highlighting underexplored aspects that may shape future SSI research and development.